steveshogren/hugo-blog/content/page/training.md

 +++
-title = "Learn To Program For Free" layout = "training"
+title = "How To: A Career in Programming Without Going To School" layout = "training"
 +++